 Time Management: Managing one’s own time and the time of others.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Typing Office Worker

-Are There Job Opportunities for Word Processors and Typists?
+Is There Going to be Demand for Word Processors and Typists?

-There were about 74,900 jobs for Word Processor or Typist in 2016 (in the United States).
+In the United States, there were 74,900 jobs for Word Processor or Typist in 2016.
 There is little to no growth in job opportunities for Word Processor or Typist.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.